WGLab/Gene-Fusion-Detection-Pipeline-LRS/scripts/README.md

 2. **Example Command:** `bash 04_longreadsum.sh sample_name output_dir input_BAM long_read_sum_path`
 - `sample_name`: Enter the name for the sample.
 - `output_dir`:  Specify the full path to 04_longreadsum output.
-- `input_BAM`: Specify the full path to the final trimmed FASTQ file.
+- `input_BAM`: Specify the full path to the aligned BAM file.
 -  `LongReadSum_path` : Specify the full path to the LongReadSum software.
 3. **Expected Output:** See below.